San3-Cod3/San3-Cod3/README.md

 - 💞️ I’m looking to collaborate on ... eggdrop TCL scripts and Python bots for now.

-- 📫 How to reach me ... not sure yet
+- 📫 How to reach me ...
+FreeProtonVPNUserAccount@proton.me

 <!---
 San3-Cod3/San3-Cod3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.